piotr-iohk/cardano-up/README.md

     $ choco install nssm

 > :warning: nssm requires administrator permissions to register Windows services, therefore you need to start your cmd as an administrator.

+By default cardano-up keeps all files at `$HOME/.cardano-up/` however this can be configured by editing `$HOME/.cardano-up/.cardano-up.json` directly or via `config` sub-command.
+One can check the contents of this internal config file by calling `$ cardano-up config`.

 ## License